 A lone feather has numerous cultural connotations and can also hold deep personal meaning to an individual.
 When I found a vintage 10-inch rhinestone feather, I thought of my mother’s long-lost pin collection and the old wives’ tale that you don’t find a feather, a feather finds you.
 “Deedee” met her unexpected owner the day after she left my work table, so I named the hat after the lovely lady who was found.

 When I was in high school, my father took me to the Kentucky Derby, instilling a fascination for the sport and its traditions born of English aristocratic horse racing.
 The derby hat, originally intended to shade the wearer, grew to ostentatious proportions at the turn of the 20th century.
 It has evolved today into a means of outlandish display and whimsical self-expression.
 “Dottie” was inspired by a fantasy of what that girl of 16 might have worn so long ago if she had been born into the “horsey set.”

 A yellow #2 pencil holds many meanings for me.
 It is the tool of an artist, scribe, and builder.
 Its trace is malleable and erasable.
 It’s consumed in the course of fulfilling its purpose.
 “The Mark” consists of 170 hand sharpened pencils arranged in the shape of a Tower of Babel, supported on a wire frame covered in curls made of lines from my journal.
 Deeply intimate private thoughts are made illegible, and communication is distilled to a purely visual language.

 Bailey was featured in the Fall 2018 issue of the Indiana University Alumni Magazine, a magazine for members of the IU Alumni Association.
-To view the current and past issues of the IUAM, visit MyIU.org.
+View current and past issues of the IUAM.